timosalm/tap-overview-workshop/workshop/content/exercises/TBS-Use.md

 cd ..
 ```

-Before we create the Image resource, we have to authenticate with our registry.
+Before we create the Image resource from source code or an artifact on our local machine, we have to authenticate with our registry.
 ```terminal:execute
 command: docker login $CONTAINER_REGISTRY_HOSTNAME -u $CONTAINER_REGISTRY_USERNAME -p $CONTAINER_REGISTRY_PASSWORD
 clear: true